Md-Younus-Hossain-Ahsan/Tailor-Shop-Management-System/README.md

 - **Import all the provided libraries into the project.**

 ### To create the Databese:
-- **Execute the provided "MedicinePrescribingSystem.sql" file in your MySQL server.**
+- **Execute the provided "TailorShopManagementSystem.sql" file in your MS SQL server.**

 ### Databese Connection:
 - **Connect the newly created database to my project in the IDE.**